kpchi/hackaguide/Pre-Planning/Wifi.md

 - Number of devices?
 	- Multiply expected total no. of people on-site by 2.5 as a rough count of number of devices.
 - Number of available leases?
-	- Get number of Wifi AP's around the venue and leases available per AP (in practice).
+	- Get number of Wifi Access Points's (APs) around the venue and leases available per AP (in practice).
 	- Ask if the venue can provide additional infrastructure if no. of leases is less than the no. of devices.
 - Bandwidth Capacity?
-	- Venue's hardware maximum capacity?
+	- Venue's maximum bandwidth possible?
-	- (UCL Venue Reference) 250 people (including volunteers and sponsors) peaked at 30 Gigabits per hour sustained for an hour.

 - Network throttling / Port filtering?
 	- Port Filtering done by the venue?
-[The Hack Day Manifesto](http://hackdaymanifesto.com/#network "The Hack Day Manifesto") has a good list of ports to keep unfiltered
+[The Hack Day Manifesto](http://hackdaymanifesto.com#network "The Hack Day Manifesto") has a good list of ports to keep unfiltered
 		- TL:DR SSH (22)
 		- DNS (53 — TCP & UDP)
 		- VPN (47, 500, 1701, 1723, 5500)